-The subfossil leaf material was extracted from the sediments during the plant macrofossil analyses.
-The sediments were wet-sieved and the remaining material was identified under the stereo- and light microscope.
-The subfossil B. nana leaves were stored in distilled water at 4 °C until a further analysis with the fluorescence microscope.
-Leaves with preserved cuticle cells were photographed under the microscope Leica using fluorescent light at 200X magnification.
+cation.
 Epidermal cell properties were measured on digital images using the software ImageJ.
 From the measured cell area (CA, μ m2) and cell circumference (CC, μ m), the undulation index (UI, dimensionless) was calculated according to Kürschner (1997).
 The UI was determined for a minimum of three epidermal pavement cells on at least three leaf fragments per sample.

-From the UI data, growing degree days above the threshold temperature 5 °C (GDD5) and budburst dates were calculated with the GDD5 and budburst inference models for B. nana, $GDD_5 = 10^{(2.4232+6.0284log(UIfossil))}$ and Budburst Day of Year = $10^{(2.3109-(-1.6888(log(UIfossil))))}$ respectively, following the procedure outlined in detail in Steinthorsdottir and Wagner-Cremer (2019).
-GDD5 model (r2=0.68, p<0.001, RMSE=62 GDD5), DoY model (r2=0.7, p=0.002, RMSE - 3.8 days).
+From the UI data, growing degree days above the threshold temperature 5 °C (GDD5) and budburst dates were calculated with the GDD5 and budburst inference models for B. nana, GDD5 = $10^{(2.4232+6.0284 \times \log(UIfossil))}$ and budburst day of year = $10^{(2.3109-(-1.6888 \times (\log(UIfossil)))))}$ respectively, following the procedure outlined in detail in Steinthorsdottir and Wagner-Cremer (2019), using both a GDD5 model ($r^2 = 0.68$, p < 0.001, RMSE = 62 GDD5) and a DoY model ($r^2 = 0.7$, p = 0.002, RMSE - 3.8 d).

 Budburst dates are commonly used to determine spring onset.
-Spring onset dates are subsequently expressed as Day-of-Year (DoY) before Mid-summer Warmth (MSW), referring to the number of days before the 15th of July (DoY: 196), which is set as the date for maximum summer warmth in order to facilitate a comparison with summer temperature proxies such as the chironomid-based July temperature reconstructions (Steinthorsdottir and Wagner-Cremer, 2019).
+Spring onset dates are subsequently expressed as dayof-year (DoY) before midsummer warmth (MSW), referring to the number of days before 15 July (DoY: 196), which is set as the date for maximum summer warmth in order to facilitate a comparison with summer temperature proxies such as the chironomid-based July temperature reconstructions (Steinthorsdottir and Wagner-Cremer, 2019).
 This procedure enables the quantification of the time period between spring onset and maximum summer temperatures by calculating the DoY data rather than providing numbers for individual months.

-From Lake Kosilase 30 cm long silty sediment section was analysed and two samples were selected for 14C dates.
+From Lake Kosilase a 30 cm long silty sediment section was analysed and two samples were selected for 14 C dates.
 The chironomid-based temperature reconstruction from Lake Nakri was published previously (Heiri et al., 2014), as were the pollen-based temperature reconstructions (Veski et al., 2015) and the plant macrofossil data (Veski et al., 2012) from Lake L. Svetinu.